Azure RemoteApp discontinued – use Riptide Hosting as alternative to Azure RemoteApp and Citrix

 Do you need MS Access licensing when running your application on a Remote Desktop Server?
 Not if your Access install includes the access run time also known as Microsoft Access Database Engine Redistributable.
 With this method the Access Runtime will be installed along with your application.

-Riptide Hosting can provide Microsoft licensing for the full version of Access (2010 or 2013) / Office Professional which is best if you need the full features of Access including creating and editing the database tables and forms– see our pricing calculators for current pricing.
+Riptide Hosting can provide Microsoft licensing for the full version of Access (2016,2013,2010) / Office Professional which is best if you need the full features of Access including creating and editing the database tables and forms– see our pricing calculators for current pricing.

 Microsoft also offers MS Access Runtime as a FREE download which may be an option depending on your situation, for example if you have already created a database application which has forms to input and manipulate the data.
 Runtime is limited to running an already existing/created Access application.
 An access developer who develops an access application can install the application on computers and servers using the free Microsoft Access runtime rather than licensing Access for each computer.